 Thanks to the advancements in GPS systems, this is now possible with driver tracking.
 Package delivery companies can track the location of their drivers on the road.

 Systems can sync as quickly as every twenty seconds to indicate how far away a parcel is.
 Driver tracking is helpful for delivery companies outside of updating you and your customers on the progress of the delivery.

-It allows them to optimize routes for faster deliveries, plan routes with multiple drop-offs, and check in on the driver’s progress to ensure staff is working efficiently.
+It allows them to optimize routes for faster deliveries, plan routes with multiple drop-offs, and check in on the driver’s progress to ensure staff are working efficiently.